fabioz/PyDev.Debugger/README.md

-It is however available in PyPi so that it can be installed for doing remote debugging with `pip` -- so, when debugging a process which runs in another machine, it's possible to `pip install pydevd` and in the code use `pydevd.settrace(host='10.1.1.1')` to connect the debugger backend to the debugger UI running in the IDE (whereas previously the sources had to be manually copied from the IDE installation).
+It is however available in PyPi so that it can be installed for doing remote debugging with `pip` -- so, when debugging a process which runs in another machine, it's possible to `pip install pydevd` and in the code use `pydevd.settrace(host='10.1.1.1')` (in PyDev) or `pydevd.settrace(host="10.1.1.1", protocol="dap")` (in PyDev for VSCode) to connect the debugger backend to the debugger UI running in the IDE (whereas previously the sources had to be manually copied from the IDE installation).

 For instructions on how to `Remote Debug` with `PyDev`, see: https://www.pydev.org/manual_adv_remote_debugger.html

+For instructions on how to `Remote Debug` with `PyDev for VSCode`, see: https://marketplace.visualstudio.com/items?itemName=fabioz.vscode-pydev-python-debugger

 `pydevd` is compatible with Python 3.8 onwards and is tested both with CPython as well as PyPy.